cultureteamco/website/our-process.md

 {{>column-end}}

 {{>column-start}}
-We bridge the gap between engaging fun and meaningful learning with our custom-tailored team building experiences.
-We learn about your team and use a human-centred design approach create brand-new, thoughtfully designed games sessions.
+At Culture Team, we bridge the gap between engaging fun and meaningful learning with our custom-tailored team building experiences.

+We learn about your team and use a human-centred design approach to create brand-new, thoughtfully designed game sessions.

 Our short, on-site sessions maximise productivity and bring a fun, positive atmosphere into the office, transforming it into a space for team culture to flourish.

+We take the effort out of team-building events by delivering our content on-site, so that all your staff need to do is walk in.

+We're believe there should be balance for your team.
+We deliver sessions that are fun and engaging that participants can also walk away from with tangible learning outcomes.

+If you've ever come away from a team building session cringing, we hear you!
+Ask our participants what they think - especially the ones that used to hate team building games - check out the video.

 {{>column-end}}